 On Sunday, booths and exhibits open at noon, followed by a relaxing Sunday afternoon of jazz and reggae on stage from local and national bands.

 The Festival is part of a permanent exhibit at the Library of Congress in Washington D.C. and is listed in Florida Black Heritage Trails.
 The Festival has also been recognized by local and national elected officials.

-Sponsors of the Festival have included: local government agencies, Cox Media, Nationwide Insurance, Gainesville Sun, Mercedes-Benz, American Airlines, UF Health, Santa Fe College and the University of Florida, local organizations Delta Sigma Theta Sorority, Omega Psi Phi Fraternity, and many more.
-The Festival has enjoyed a long and fruitful relationship with individuals, businesses and organizations in the Greater Gainesville area.
+Additional sponsors of the Festival have included Cox Media, Nationwide Insurance, Gainesville Sun, Mercedes-Benz, American Airlines, UF Health, Santa Fe College and the University of Florida, local organizations Delta Sigma Theta Sorority, Omega Psi Phi Fraternity, and many more.
+The Festival has enjoyed a long relationship with many individuals, businesses and organizations in the Greater Gainesville area.